We aim to have accurate answers to short questions.

 This is not a game, there’s no scoring, and questions are provided as a service only.
 There may be errors: do not use these answers in mission critical or life changing situations.
 Use at your own risk.
 There, that should appease the lawyers.

-The Sunday Times The website was mentioned in the The Sunday Times on December 23rd, 2007: ‘I spy with my little eye something better to do’ by Sally Kinnes: ‘Don’t park yourself in front of the telly after the Christmas lunch when the web offers a host of games for all the family…’ (Read the article)
+This website was mentioned in the The Sunday Times on December 23rd, 2007: ‘I spy with my little eye something better to do’ by Sally Kinnes:

 Questions compiled by Luis de Avendaño.
 Additional questions provided by Alex Carter, Antony Reid, Antonio Vázquez, Declan Forde, Peter Moore, Steve Owen, John Wirnsberger, Clive Mendes, and Jennifer Riggins.